 addition to its domestic designation as a national park, Cocos Island is

 recognized by the United Nations as a “World Heritage Site” and a

-The map below shows the satellite tracks of the most recent turtle we've tagged, Saxon, and below that, Alexandra II.
-Check back daily to track their progress!
+The map below shows the satellite tracks of the most recent turtle we've tagged, Jim.
+Check back daily to track his progress!
 Click here to learn more about the next Cocos trip.

-Saxon, Adult male Chelonia mydas tagged October 1, 2012
+Jim, Adult male Chelonia mydas tagged November 13, 2013

 The turtles released each carry a $5,000 transmitter that weighs